dinhhuy258/notes/docs/distributed-system/kafka/consumer.md

 This method may lead to duplicate message processing.

+Use `auto.offset.reset` to define the behavior of the consumer when there is no committed position.
+You can choose either to reset the position to the `earliest` offset or the `latest` offset (the default).

 ### Commit Current Offset

 By setting `enable.auto.commit=false`, offsets will only be committed when the application explicitly chooses to do so.